 Orthophoto’s produced from our own UAV flights or using publicly available Aerial images provides a fast and efficient way of understanding available space.

-A combination of Multi Beam Bathymetry, Laser Scanning, UAV Photogrametry and BIM Modeling were used to produce this “Reality Capture” model showing both land and underwater construction..
+A combination of Multi Beam Bathymetry, Laser Scanning, UAV Photogrametry and BIM Modeling were used to produce this “Reality Capture” model showing the process of underwater Gravel Spreading.

 A typical high resolution data collection project will typically come down to Aerial (or Terrestrial) photogrammetry versus High Definition laser scanning.
 Both technologies can provide a high resolution point cloud suitable for modelling.
 The decision on which to use is based on:

 - Access, can the scanner cover the entire area.